how many puppies can a doberman have

 What should you know about your Doberman’s pregnancy?

-If she becomes pregnant, your Doberman will carry her puppies for 61 to 65 days.
+Your Doberman will carry her puppies for 61 to 65 days if she becomes pregnant.
 Determining pregnancy in the early days can be difficult.
 The earliest diagnostic tools will not detect the presence of puppies for about three weeks.

 Your Doberman will start producing the hormone relaxin once the placenta begins to form and embryos attach.
 Therefore, you can measure increases in blood levels of relaxin approximately 24 days after ovulation if your dog becomes pregnant.